 Qu.
 To what extent do you agree or disagree with the following statement: In the UK, a person can be British regardless of their colour, ethnic background, or accent.
 February 2020.
-Source: More in Common 2020.

-Seriousness of racism Figure 9.2.
+Figure 9.2.
+Seriousness of racism

-All segments acknowledge the serious problem of racism but vary on strength of agreement
+All segments acknowledge the serious problem of racism but vary on strength of agreement recognise that white people continue to have advantages over people from ethnic minorities